-On the last track we discussed Luisa’s case and the effect the Hispanic value system had on her family’s counseling experience.
+In the last section, we discussed Luisa’s case and the effect the Hispanic value system had on her family’s counseling experience.

-On this track we will discuss the cultural and historical perspectives in counseling culturally different clients who are Native American.
+In this section, we will discuss the cultural and historical perspectives in counseling culturally different clients who are Native American.
 We will also discuss the implications of these cultural and historical perspectives.

 The Native American experience with white Americans is often an experience of white imposition on the Native American culture.
 Native Americans generally view the members of the dominant white American culture as obsessive-compulsive, arrogant, and masters at discounting their own inadequacies.
 As a result, a Native American client will often prefer a Native American therapist to a white one.

 I have found that therapists counseling Native American clients often seem to be walking a fine line.
 It goes without saying that traditional counseling has bits and pieces that are applicable to counseling a Native American client.
 Culturally different clients who are Native American see nondirective techniques as valuable to individual growth and independence.

 However, other traditional counseling techniques that use the textbook approach and are isolated tend to emphasize Western values.
 As such, Native American clients may perceive them as tools of cultural oppression and antagonistic to the Native American value system.
 Think of the techniques you have been using with your Native American client from an ethical perspective.
 Are there any that your client may perceive as antagonistic to his or her culture?

 4 Cultural & Historical Considerations for Ethically Counseling Your Client

 I have found that there are a variety of methods for counseling Native American clients.